vidyagames998/vidyagames998.github.io/eldenring/index.md

 These are the locations of parts of a map so everything isn't all foggy and brown.
 You can mark it and it will show up on the compass and you can head that way.
 Once you get there you will be ambushed by some enemies, grab the map piece, then head up the hill and activate the next grace by the gate and sit down so you don't have to fight them.

 It will turn night time and Melina will introduce herself.
-Accept her mission to go to the giant yellow tree and she will give you a horse.
+Accept her mission to go to the giant yellow tree and she will give you a horse and let you level up.
 Press start go to equipment and equip the whistle ring to the item slot at the bottom by the flasks, so you can summon the horse.

 While it is night time, press back and fast travel back to the church and talk to Renna the witch, she will give you a bell which allows you to summon the fanged imps.